Jury convicts former Kentucky officer of using excessive force on Breonna Taylor during deadly raid

 The 12-member jury returned the late-night verdict after clearing Brett Hankison earlier in the evening on a charge that he used excessive force on Taylor's neighbors.

 Some members of the jury were in tears as the verdict was read around 9:30 p.m.
-Friday.
-They had earlier indicated to the judge in two separate messages that they were deadlocked on the charge of using excessive force Taylor but chose to continue deliberating.
-The six man, six woman jury deliberated for more than 20 hours over three days.
+They had earlier indicated to the judge in two separate messages that they were deadlocked on the charge of using excessive force on Taylor, but chose to continue deliberating.
+The six-man, six-woman jury deliberated for more than 20 hours over three days.

 Taylor’s mother, Tamika Palmer, celebrated the verdict with friends outside the federal courthouse, saying: “It took a lot of time.
 It took a lot of patience.
 It was hard.
 The jurors took their time to really understand that Breonna deserved justice.”